sergiocollado/potpourri/notes_kubernetes.md

 ## Howto Rollout

+A rollout is to launch a new software version.
+So for example, go from sw release 1 to sw release 2.

 A deployment's rollout is triggered if and only if the deployment's Pod template (that is, .spec.template) is changed,

 To check the rollout status: